4www/r4bsky/README_R4Bsky.md

 Notes
 - No styles are included in the Svelte templates.
 - Player integration is planned; current pages link out to providers or files directly.
+ - The player auto-advances for files; embedded providers (YouTube/Vimeo/SoundCloud) autoplay.

+Troubleshooting
+- GitHub Pages callback: include both `/r4bsky` and `/r4bsky/` in `redirect_uris`.
+- invalid_request on Permissions: your AS may not support authorization_details yet; the app falls back automatically.
+- Missing scopes on Timeline/Followers: use the Permissions page to re-consent.